-A small town lawyer works hard to make ends meet and is often more in line with the regular folks than would be a city lawyer.
+A small town lawyer works hard to make ends meet and is often more in line with the regular folks that would be a city lawyer.
 For sure, it’s the small town atmosphere that makes the difference.
 Everyone knows everyone, and that includes the lawyers.
 The most prominent ones will have offices downtown.
-Don’t get me wrong, the position does come with prestige, and lawyers are well renowned in small town communities.
+Don’t get me wrong, the position does come with prestige, and lawyers are well renowned in small-town communities.

 They are often present in many local functions and often serve the community in many other ways.
 Of course, much of that would be a stereotype, yet many fit the mold, including the one I interviewed when I was in high school for a journalism class.
 The small town was Mayfield, Kentucky, and folks, it doesn’t get more small town than that.
 The lawyer’s name was Gayle Robbins, a well-respected attorney in the area, and I was interviewing him because of his brother’s death.